 Uses for lumateperone

-Lumateperone is used to treat symptoms of psychotic (mental) disorders, such as schizophrenia.
-Lumateperone should not be used to treat behavioral problems in elderly patients who have dementia.
+Lumateperone is used to treat schizophrenia.
+It is also used alone or with other medicines (eg, lithium or valproate) to treat depressive episodes in patients with bipolar I or II disorder (bipolar depression).
+This medicine should not be used to treat behavioral problems in elderly patients who have dementia.

 Before using lumateperone

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of lumateperone in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies have not been performed on the relationship of age to the effects of lumateperone in the geriatric population.
 Safety and efficacy have not been established.
 However, this medicine should not be used for behavioral problems in older adults with dementia.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.